nfbeier/HusseinLab_UltrafastPlasmaScience/README.md

 Development of communication protocal to control the Quantel Viron Laser System for Portable LIBS.

--- Developed by Nick Beier, Shubho Mohajan and Liam Droog
+-- Developed by Liam Droog and Shubho Mohajan

 # LIBS